Iara (mythology): In modern media

 In the film version of the novel Macunaíma (1969), the eponymous protagonist meets his death at the hands of an Iara.
 He embraces her eagerly and sees too late the blow hole in the back of her neck that gives her away as the creature she is and not the beautiful woman he mistook her for.

 In 2021 Brazilian supernatural TV series, Invisible City, the protagonist meets an Iara but survives her drowning attempts.
 She tells him that she became an Iara after her lover killed and drowned her in a river, but she was resurrected.

 In the 2021 DC Comics' Wonder Girl comic book starring the future Brazilian Wonder Woman, Yara Flor, Iara was a great Brazilian warrior who was later transformed into a mermaid-like divine being as the protector of the sacred waters.
 It was she who bestowed on Yara Flor her characteristic weapon of power, the Golden Boleadoras.

 Iara appears in AdventureQuest Worlds.
 It was mentioned that Iara was knocked off the cliff into the river during a family scuffle and was turned into a mermaid by nature itself.

-In Love, Death & Robots season 3 (2022), episode 9 "Jibaro", a deaf warrior meets an Iara who lures his comrades with her screams, causing them to enter a dancing frenzy, rushing to her to ultimately drown in the lake.
+In Love, Death & Robots season 3 episode 9 "Jibaro" (2022), a deaf warrior meets an Iara who lures his comrades with her screams, causing them to enter a dancing frenzy, rushing to her to ultimately drown in the lake.

-Iara is a minor antagonist in the TV series adaptation of Beastmaster, presenting as a siren who appears as a beautiful woman but it's only an illusion as she is really a water snake.
-She always kills the warriors she loves and she spends her story arcs trying to make Dar her latest love/victim.
+Iara is a minor antagonist in the television series Beastmaster, presenting as a siren who appears as a beautiful woman but it's only an illusion as she is really a water snake.
+She always kills the warriors she loves and she spends her story arc trying to make Dar her latest love-victim.